-A rock that was used as a doorstop for the past 30 years turns out to be a meteorite valued at 100k
+A rock that was used as a doorstop for the past 30 years turns out to be a meteorite valued at $100K

 The farmer said that it had come down onto the property in the '30s -- "and it made a heck of a noise when it hit," the new owner recalled him saying, according to CMU's statement.
 In the morning, the farmer and his father found the crater and dug out the still-warm meteorite.

 The new owner lived on the farm a few years, and when he moved, he took the mystery rock with him.
-For the past thirty years, he has used it himself as a doorstop and sent it off to school with his children for show-and-tell.
+For the past thirty years, he has used it as a doorstop and sent it off to school with his children for show-and-tell.

 This year, the man was inspired by stories of Michigan residents finding and selling pieces of meteorites.